triflicacid/fabric-logic-mod/README.md

 1. Pull code from repository
 2. Download gradle
 3. Run `./gradlew genSources`
-4. Some asset files are not included by default.
-To generate them, follow the following steps:
-   - Navigate to `src/main/resources/assets/logic-mod/`
-   - Run `python generate-wire-assets.py blue green red yellow purple orange`

 To launch minecraft with the mod, run `./gradlew runClient`
 - Pre-made minecraft world(s) are available, and stores in `run/saves/`